NeeleshKarthikeyan/mle-man-analysis/README.md

 The results suggest that *man* was used more often pragmatically than referentially in this 100-sentence sample.
 The most common use was as a discourse marker, where *man* helped manage emphasis, stance, or conversational rhythm.

+## Limitations

+This is an exploratory analysis based on a small sample of 100 sentences.
+The findings should not be treated as representative of the entire London English Corpus.
+Some sentences were short or fragmentary, meaning the function of man was sometimes difficult to classify confidently without wider conversational context.

 ## Repository structure

 ```text